About the Journal of Hospital Medicine

 Perspectives in Hospital Medicine

-Perspectives in Hospital Medicine (1,500 words, unstructured abstract, no more than 2 tables or figures, no more than 40 references) articles point out new breakthroughs in clinical therapies, controversies in care delivery innovation or policy, or factors that will shape the future of Hospital Medicine.
+Perspectives in Hospital Medicine (1,500 or fewer words, no more than 1 table or figure, no more than 20 references) articles can address virtually any topic pertaining to hospital medicine or healthcare more broadly.
+They may highlight matters of public health or ethics, new breakthroughs in clinical therapies, controversies in care delivery innovation or policy, or factors that will shape the future of healthcare.
+Papers suitable for this format primarily pertaining to healthcare value should be submitted for consideration to the Choosing Wisely Next Steps in Improving Healthcare Value series.

 Choosing Wisely®: Next Steps in Improving Healthcare Value

-Choosing Wisely®: Next Steps in Improving Healthcare Value articles (1500 words, unstructured abstract, 1 table, 15 references) are perspective pieces describing healthcare value initiatives relating to or impacting the practice of hospital medicine.
+Choosing Wisely®: Next Steps in Improving Healthcare Value articles (1,500 words, unstructured 150-word abstract, 1 table, 15 references) are focused pieces describing initiatives relating to healthcare value.

-In general, manuscripts pertaining to more focused value initiatives (e.g., quality improvement projects carried out in selected units or at a single hospital) are better suited for other Journal of Hospital Medicine article formats.
+In general, manuscripts pertaining to more focused value initiatives (eg, single site quality improvement projects) are better suited for other Journal of Hospital Medicine article formats.

 Submissions to this section require pre-approval by the editorial staff.
 Interested authors should submit a brief (500 word) description of the proposed topic to firstname.lastname@example.org.